nickcmaynard/chromecast-radio/README.md

 ## Development server

 Run `DEBUG=Radio:* nodemon server` to start up the backend on `http://localhost:3000/`.
-Run `ng serve` to run the frontend dev server.
+Run `npm run dev-frontend` to run the frontend dev server.
 This will proxy backend requests to the backend.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.